 Here at the Aldourie castle estate, we’d like to introduce you to our new Head Gardner – Duncan Hall.
 Duncan is taking the exclusive use castle gardens and grounds to new heights; literally.
 So much thought and hard work has been put into the design of the restored Victorian landscape.
 It now features four considerably different garden areas.
 Each is enchanting to the eye, featuring various levels, from tall ancient trees to our ankle-grazing kitchen garden.
-Moreover, each has their own particular purpose.
+Moreover, each has its own particular purpose.

 You can read about them in our previous ‘Revitalised Gardens and Grounds’ blog post.
 But for now, we’re focusing on Duncan and his story.
 Along with ‘leadership of landscape’ architect Tom Stuart-Smith, Duncan and his team recently improved important parts of Aldourie’s 500-acre grounds.

-The Biography of a Castle gardener
+The history of a Castle gardener

 Our new gardner, Duncan’s passion for gardening grew over time as he worked as a landscape gardener where he grew up in Dumfries and Galloway.
 He felt at home working outdoors surrounded by nature and after realising his love for gardening Duncan studied for an “HND in Horticulture with Plantsmanship” at the Royal Botanic Gardens in Edinburgh.
 It was here that he developed his passion for horticulture and researched the huge range of plants at the RBGE.
 After finishing his HND, Duncan spent a year as a student gardener for the National Trust of Scotland and was based at both Threave Gardens and Branklyn Garden.
 Threave is a teaching garden for the NTS and Branklyn is a small collectors garden full of interesting woodland and alpine plants.